ffgiraldez/reactive-mvvm-android/README.md

-# RxMVVM
+# Reactive MVVM

-My way to MVVM using RxJava with new Android databinding
+My way to MVVM using KotlinX Coroutines with Android databinding

 ## Summary
 * Use [MVVM][1] using [architecture components][6] with to separate Android Framework with a [clean architecture][2] to my domain logic.
 * Use [Android Databinding][3] wih [LiveData][8] to glue [ViewModel][9] and Android
-* Asynchronous communications implemented with [Rx][4].
+* Asynchronous communications implemented with [KotlinX Coroutines][4].
 * Rest API from [ComicVine][5]
 * Store data using [Room][7]